camwolford/LSTM-Trading-Algorithm/README.md

 -   **Initial Weights of the LSTM Model:** The selection of weight initialization methods, such as Xavier initialization.

 -   **Stock Consideration:** Depending on computational capabilities, the number of stocks considered can be adjusted to strike a balance between accuracy and efficiency.
-Without computational constraints this algorithm could make be trained on a larger set of stocks for potentially higher binary accuracy and could hold more stocks to increase the daily portfolio's diversity.
+Without computational constraints this algorithm could be trained on a larger set of stocks for potentially higher binary accuracy and could hold more stocks to increase the daily portfolio's diversity.

 -   **Trade Execution Timing:** By selecting an optimal time to execute each trade the algorithm could leave less profits on the table and could bring the win rate much closer to the accuracy.
-A smaller time resolution (minute) price prediction algorithms to determine the entry and exit price for each stock.
+For example, a smaller time resolution (minute) price prediction algorithm could be used alongside this algorithm to determine the optimal entry and exit price each day for each stock.

 -   **Long/Short Portfolio Configuration:** Tailoring the number and weighting of stocks in the long/short portfolio offers room for optimizing diversity and risk management.